 The Massacre of the French

-General Pedro Menéndez de Aviles, charged with removing the French, also sailed in May, arriving at the Saint Johns River in August with some 800 people, shortly after Ribault (2 on map).
+General Pedro Menéndez de Aviles, charged with removing the French, also sailed in May, arriving at the Saint Johns River in August with some 800 people shortly after Ribault (2 on map).
 After a brief sea chase, the Spanish retired south to a site they had earlier reconnoitered, a Timucuan village called Seloy.
-The Spanish came ashore on September 8th and established and named their new village “St. Augustine” because land had first been sighted on the Feast Day of St. Augustine, August 28.
+The Spanish came ashore on September 8 and established and named their new village “St. Augustine” because the land had first been sighted on the Feast Day of St. Augustine, August 28.

 With a captured Frenchman as a translator, Menéndez described how Fort Caroline had been captured and urged the French to surrender.
-Rumors to the contrary, he made no promises as to sparing them.
+Rumors to the contrary, he made no promises as to spare them.
 Having lost most of their food and weapons in the shipwreck, they did surrender.
-However, when Menéndez then demanded that they give up their Protestant faith and accept Catholicism, they refused.
+However, when Menéndez demanded that they give up their Protestant faith and accept Catholicism, they refused.
 In the end,111 Frenchmen were killed.
-Only sixteen were spared – a few who professed to be Catholic, some impressed Breton sailors, and four artisans needed at St. Augustine.
+Only sixteen were spared – a few professed to be Catholic, some impressed Breton sailors, and four artisans needed at St. Augustine.

 Two weeks later, the sequence of events was repeated.
 More French survivors appeared at the inlet, including Jean Ribault.
-On October 12th, Ribault and his men surrendered and met their fate, again refusing to give up their faith.
+On October 12, Ribault and his men surrendered and met their fate, again refusing to give up their faith.
 This time 134 were killed.
 From that time, the inlet was called Matanzas — meaning “slaughters” in Spanish.

 The First Spanish Period (1565-1763)